A career in building engineering and maintenance gives you opportunity, security, and great earning power, without the

 There is no “traditional” candidate for building engineering.
 Some prospects enter the program with maintenance experience, others are veterans of the armed forces or career changers transitioning from an entirely different field.
 It’s also a good alternative to college — attending a four-year university doesn’t guarantee success, but preparing yourself with on-the-job experience does.

-If you have an interest in the trades and want to learn more about how you can be a part of the booming commercial real estate industry in the Washington, DC area, we encourage you to check out the Get Hired page and apply!
+If you have an interest in the trades and want to learn more about how you can be a part of the booming commercial real estate industry in the Washington, DC area, we encourage you to check out the AEF Career Center and apply!

 It doesn’t take a four-year degree.